Bryan Reynolds Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.26 team ERA ranks 16th across all league pitching staffs.
+- The Cardinals have the 18th-ranked team ERA among all league pitching staffs (4.32).

-- Cardinals pitchers combine to allow the ninth-fewest home runs in baseball (58 total, one per game).
+- Cardinals pitchers combine to give up the ninth-fewest home runs in baseball (60 total, one per game).

+- Montgomery (2-6) gets the starting nod for the Cardinals in his 12th start of the season.
+He's put together a 4.48 ERA in 60 1/3 innings pitched, with 55 strikeouts.

+- In his last appearance on Sunday, the lefty tossed five innings against the Cleveland Guardians, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.